 For more information on the subject, you can also read the article about the differences between CI and CD.

 Once you have CI and CD in place, the deployable unit path is called a pipeline.

 A pipeline procedure is triggered when code is committed to a repo hosted somewhere like GitHub.
-Next comes notification to a build system, such as Jenkins.
+Next comes notification to a build system, such as Codefresh.
 The build system compiles the code and runs unit tests.

 Wait, your code does have unit tests, right?
 Of course it does; I don’t know why I asked.
 (If you are not doing unit testing, you need to!)
 Back to the pipeline.